karlcswanson/micboard/docs/configuration.md

 ## Slots
 Each wireless channel is assigned unique slot.
-A single channel QLXD receiver would use 1 slot while a ULXD4Q receiver takes 4.
+A single channel QLXD receiver would use 1 slot while a ULXD4Q receiver uses 4.

 Each slot requires 4 parameters:
 * **slot** - A unique slot number